jrop/u.nvim/README.md

-# Text Tools (TT)
+# u.nvim

-Welcome to **Text Tools (TT)** – a powerful Lua library designed to enhance your text manipulation experience in NeoVim, focusing primarily on a context-aware "Range" utility.
+Welcome to **u.nvim** – a powerful Lua library designed to enhance your text manipulation experience in NeoVim, focusing primarily on a context-aware "Range" utility.
 This utility allows you to work efficiently with text selections based on various conditions, in a variety of contexts, making coding and editing more intuitive and productive.

 This is meant to be used as a **library**, not a plugin.
-On its own, `text-tools.nvim` does nothing on its own.
+On its own, `u.nvim` does nothing on its own.
 It is meant to be used by plugin authors, to make their lives easier based on the variety of utilities I found I needed while growing my NeoVim config.

 ## Features